Fallout (franchise): Legal action

-Bethesda shortly afterward tried a new tactic and fired its first lawyer, replacing him and filing a second injunction, claiming that Interplay had only back-licensed the name Fallout but no content.
-Interplay has countered showing that the contract states that they must make Fallout Online that has the look and feel of Fallout and that in the event Interplay fails to meet the requirements (30 million minimum secure funding and "full scale" development by X date) that Interplay can still release the MMO but they have to remove all Fallout content.
-The contract then goes on to list all Fallout content as locations, monsters, settings and lore.
-Bethesda has known that Interplay would use Fallout elements via internet emails shown in court documents and that the contract was not just for the name.
-The second injunction by Bethesda was denied on August 4, 2011, by the courts.
-Bethesda then appealed the denial of their second preliminary injunction.
+Bethesda then fired its first lawyer, replacing him and filing a second injunction that claimed Interplay had only back-licensed the name Fallout but no content.
+Interplay countered, showing that the contract stated they must make Fallout Online that has the look and feel of Fallout, and if they (Interplay) failed to meet the requirements (30 million minimum secure funding and "full scale" development by X date), they could still release the MMO if they remove all Fallout content.
+The contract then lists all Fallout content as locations, monsters, settings and lore.
+Interplay argued that Bethesda knew of and didn't object to Interplay's plan to incorporate elements from the Fallout universe in their MMO and that the contract was not solely for the name.
+Bethesda's second injunction was denied by the court on August 4, 2011.
+Bethesda appealed the denial.
 Bethesda then sued Masthead Studios and asked for a restraining order against the company.
-Bethesda was denied this restraining order before Masthead Studios could call a counter-suit.
-Bethesda lost its appeal of the second injunction.
+The restraining order was denied before Masthead Studios could file a counter-suit.
+Bethesda lost its appeal.

-Bethesda filed motion in limine against Interplay.
-Interplay filed a motion in limine against Bethesda the day after.
-The trial by jury which Bethesda requested on October 26, 2010, was changed to a trial by court because the APA contract stated that all legal matters would be resolved via a trial by court and not a trial by jury.
-The trial by court began on December 12.
-In 2012, in a press conference Bethesda revealed that in exchange for 2 million dollars, Interplay gave to them full rights for Fallout Online.
+Bethesda filed a motion in limine against Interplay.
+Interplay filed a motion in limine against Bethesda the next day.
+The trial by jury (requested by Bethesda on October 26, 2010), was changed to a trial by court because the APA contract stated that all legal matters would be resolved via a trial by court.
+The trial began on December 12.

+In 2012, Bethesda revealed in a press conference that Interplay sold them full rights to Fallout Online in exchange for 2 million dollars.
 Interplay's rights to sell and merchandise Fallout, Fallout 2 and Fallout Tactics: Brotherhood of Steel expired on December 31, 2013.